amalfra/docker-hub/README.md

 ```

 ##### 5. Querying the auto-builds of a repository
-To query auto-builds of a repository user `builds` argument.
+To query auto-builds of a repository use `builds` argument.
 The organization of repository can be passed as `--orgname` parameter.
 The repository to query can be passed as `--reponame` parameter.
 eg: Get build of repository "ucp" in organization named "docker"
 ```sh
 docker-hub builds --orgname docker --reponame ucp